bigandy/house-control/README.md

 ## TODO

+- [ ] Track data with SQLite and Prisma (the latter is a damn PITA to install so not doing that yet)
 - [ ] Graph of Temperature and Humidity over time
-- [ ] Track data with SQLite and Prisma (the latter is a damn PITA to install so not doing that yet)
-- [ ] Dashboard that shows the weather for day / next 3 days
+- [x] Dashboard that shows the time/date/weather
 - [ ] Google Home API to connect to `anything` in the Home i.e. my Tapo P100 plugs (no current JS API available)

 ## DONE

 - [x] node-cron to get measurement every 1 minute. in external folder.
 - [x] Track data in DB (e.g. Hasura) and access via GraphQL endpoint
 - [x] Temperature and Weather tracking using Raspberry Pi + sensor